 - 1 tsp. salt and ½ tsp. black pepper.

 Squash ingredients thoroughly with your hands.
-Reserve a handful of mixture to be added loosely to the tomato sauce; form the rest into 20-25 medium-sized meatballs.
+(If need be, use dry bread crumbs to tighten things up.)
+Reserve a handful of mixture to be added loosely to the tomato sauce; form the rest into 24-30 medium-sized meatballs.

 Place meatballs on a cookie sheet and bake at 350°F until browned (about 15 minutes).